 South Berwick, Maine is one of the oldest European-founded communities in Maine.
-Hard by the banks of the Salmon Falls River – and just across that river from New Hampshire – this town in southern Maine was settled by the English in 1631.
-They had help from Scottish prisoners of war, sent as indentured servants from Britain’s long civil wars.
+Near the banks of the Salmon Falls River – and just across that river from New Hampshire – this town in southern Maine was settled by the English in 1631.
+Today that history is on full display as is the community’s love for the outdoors.

 Things to Do in South Berwick